shirepsh/online_coding_nodeJs_MongoDB/README.md

     npm install

-3. in this point you need to add the .env file you got from me. pay attention to locate it on the root dir, the same root as the server.js
+3. in this point you need to add the .env file you got from me. pay attention to locate it insiae the online_codeing_nodeJS_MongoDB folder.

 3. run the project by:

     ```bash
+    cd api
     npm start

 ## Code Author